-Our CE Mark certification demonstrates that Pace has a fully operational Factory Production Control system ("FPC") in place for steel fabrication work, and that the FPC has been assessed and approved by a suitable certification body
+Our CE Mark certification demonstrates that Pace has a fully operational Factory Production Control system ("FPC") in place for structural steel fabrication work.
+It also shows that the FPC has been assessed and approved by a suitable certification body.

 CE marking indicates that a product meets the relevant EU standards.
 These standards are consistent across all EU countries, plus the countries outside the EU which belong to the single market.
 Therefore a CE Mark product can be sold in all EU and Single Market countries without any further certification.

 The requirement to use CE mark steel in structural applications will remain in place after the UK leaves the EU.
 The CE standards are also British standards, and the legal requirement is enacted in UK law.

 We're happy to discuss your requirements for CE Structural Steel.
 Simply contact us or visit our Essex workshop.

 This diagram defines the appearance of the CE logo.